demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

    3. If the cURL queries were sent successfully, you should see the following line in Cortex XSOAR logs: `Finished processing Microsoft Teams activity successfully`.

    4. If you're working with secured communication (HTTPS), make sure that you provided a valid certificate.
-(Not XSOAR/XSIAM Rerouting ).
+(Not for Cortex XSOAR/Cortex XSIAM Rerouting ).
        1. Run `openssl s_client -connect <domain.com>:443` .
        2. Verify that the returned value of the `Verify return code` field is `0 (ok)`, otherwise, it's not a valid certificate.